Querying human lung cell atlas to classify query cells¶

 sc.tl.umap(combined_emb)

-Here we show label transfer uncertainties per level.
+Now let’s take a look at the label transfer uncertainties per level.
 Regions with high uncertainty can highlight interesting cell types/states, not present in the reference.
-Note that uncertainties will get higher, the more detailed we go:
+Note that uncertainties will get higher, the more detailed we go.
+Note that as we only used very few cells in the query here, they are more difficult to see in the joint embedding.

 [31]: